intermine/im-docs/docs/database/database-building/debugging.md

 select * from item where identifier = '6_1083'
 ```

-This gives s the class and item id:
+This gives the class and item id:

 ```text
 implementations | classname | identifier |   id